edumotya/TensorGCC/README.md

 # TensorGCC
 This is a TensorFlow implementation of the generalized cross-correlation (GCC), which can be used at any point of the graph.
 It implements the Carter GCC, as well as the  PHAT transform.
+The only limitation of this implementation is that the length of the input signals must be statically defined.

 Example results for pseudo-chirp signals embedded in real noise: